Carnegie Mellon University in Qatar: Building

 Carnegie Mellon Qatar is housed in a building designed by architects Legorreta + Legorreta (currently known as LEGORRETA).
 The university began occupancy in August 2008.
 All academics, student affairs, operations, and events are held in the building.
+The building comprises classrooms, laboratories and lecture halls, which are separated by courtyards.
+The library, dining area and waiting area are located around the central atrium.